TristanPearce/Samples.Net/README.md

 ## Features
 - Attribute based approach to setting up samples.
-- Support for dependency injection.
+- Support for dependency injection and named parameters.
+- Support for async methods.